actualbudget/actual/docs/budgeting/howitworks.md

 ![](/img/how-it-works/buffer-1.png)

-3. Press `Enter` to hold all available money, or enter a custom amount to hold.
+3. Press <Key k="enter" /> to hold all available money, or enter a custom amount to hold.

 This doesn't do anything except takes out money from the **To Budget** amount for that month, allowing you to "zero it out" and mark it to be used for later.
 That money will appear in next month's **To Budget**.